phimisci/typesetting-container-os/README.md

 ### Using Lua filters (optional)
 The typesetting container also supports the use of [Lua filters](https://pandoc.org/lua-filters.html) for Pandoc to influence the conversion of the files.
 The filters can be added when calling the container via `--lua-filter`.
 In the vanilla version of the typesetting container, there is the option to call the `pandoc-figref.lua` filter, which allows referencing images and tables in Markdown.
 More information about this filter can be found [here]().
 A call to create a PDF using the `pandoc-figref.lua` filter is as follows (Linux):

-`docker run --rm --volume "$(pwd):/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --pdf --lua-filter pandoc-figref.lua`
+`docker run --rm --volume "$(pwd):/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --pdf --filter pandoc-figref.lua`

 #### Linking images with pandoc-figref
 If an image is to be linked within the text, a corresponding identifier must first be added to the image (see the following example):